iCliniq Logo

 Hello doctor,

-I have PVC and bigeminy.
-I have had tests done and I do not have structural heart problems.
-Are alcohol and exercise harmful in case of PVC and bigeminy?
-Also, is it absolutely safe to exercise, if I have PVC and bigeminy during exercise and afterward as well?
-I take Thyroxin, but my TSH levels are under control.
+I have PVC (premature ventricular contractions) and bigeminy.
+I have undergone tests, and I do not have any structural heart problems.
+Are alcohol and exercise harmful in the case of PVC and bigeminy?
+Additionally, is it absolutely safe to exercise if I experience PVC and bigeminy during and after exercise?
+I take Levothyroxine, but my TSH levels are under control.

 Hello,